joachim-n/drupal-core-development-project/README.md

 This is a Composer project template for developing Drupal core.

-It allows:
+It allows the following:

-- a clean git clone of Drupal core.
+- A clean git clone of Drupal core.
 - Composer dependencies of Drupal core are installed, so Drupal can be installed and run as normal.
-- other Composer packages you might want, such as Drush, Devel module, and Admin Toolbar module, can be installed too, but don't affect the composer files that are part of Drupal core.
+- Other Composer packages you might want, such as Drush, Devel module, Admin Toolbar module, and Devel Accessibility can be installed too, but don't affect the composer files that are part of Drupal core.
 - Contrib modules can be installed with Composer (normally Composer would refuse to install them because their info.yml file does not declare compatibility with core 11.x).